emfcamp/Website/docs/testing.md

 In theory you should now be able to use GoCardless to checkout.
 You should see the payments under [payments](https://dashboard-sandbox.gocardless.com/payments) (top left)

-To create a successful Direct Debit in the sandbox, use:
+To create a successful Direct Debit in the sandbox, use the [test bank details](https://developer.gocardless.com/getting-started/developer-tools/test-bank-details/):
+- **Country**: UK
-- **sort code**: 20-00-00
+- **Sort code**: 20-00-00
-- **account number**: 55779911
+- **Account number**: 55779911 or 44779911
-- **postcode**: any valid postcode, e.g. SW1A 1AA
+- **Postcode**: any valid postcode, e.g. SW1A 1AA
-- **city**: any value
+- **City**: any value

+For Euro accounts, use a country and IBAN from the [standard IBAN test list](http://www.voxstone.co.uk/IbanChecker.aspx), for example:
+- **Country**: France
+- **IBAN**: FR1420041010050500013M02606

+- **Country**: Germany
+- **IBAN**: DE89370400440532013000

+- **Country**: Netherlands
+- **IBAN**: NL39RABO0300065264

+If you can't choose a country above the account number field or you get the error "scheme is not supported for your organisation", you need to get your account unlocked for Euros.
+Enter your sandbox email address at https://support.gocardless.com/hc/en-gb/requests/new and say you'd like SEPA payments enabled on your account.

 You can force different results based on the first name.
-For more, check [their documentation](https://developer.gocardless.com/getting-started/developer-tools/scenario-simulators)
+For more, check [their documentation](https://developer.gocardless.com/getting-started/developer-tools/scenario-simulators).
+These scenarios will play out via webhooks a minute or so after you complete the flow.

 Test users
 ==========